mikaint/jenkins-docker-terraform/README.md

 You can check the Makefile for the actual commands.

-To stop the container juat run `make down`
+To stop the container just run `make down`

 To retrieve password for admin user run `docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword`